vmware/terraform-provider-nsxt/website/docs/r/policy_evpn_tenant.html.markdown

 * `vni_pool_path` - (Required) Policy path for existing VNI pool.
 * `mapping` - (Required) List of VLAN - VNI mappings for this tenant.
   * `vlans` - (Required) Single VLAN Id or range of VLAN Ids.
-  * `vnis` - (Required) Single VNI or ranged of VNIs.
-Please note that the range should match exactly to the range of vlans.
+  * `vnis` - (Required) Single VNI or range of VNIs.
+Please note that the range should match the range of vlans exactly.

 ## Attributes Reference